myDevicesIoT/cayenne-plugin-mcp48xx/README.md

 ### 2. Modifying the plugin

-   Specify the device you are using by setting the `class` value under the `MCP` section in the `cayenne-mcp48xx.plugin` file.
+   Specify the device you are using by setting the `class` value under the `MCP` section in the `cayenne_mcp48xx.plugin` file.
-   By default this is set to `MCP4822` but it can also be set to use any of the classes in the `cayenne-mcp48xx` module.
+   By default this is set to `MCP4822` but it can be set to use any of the classes in the `cayenne_mcp48xx` module.

-   If your device has fewer channels than the `MCP4822` or you do not want the raw channel values to be displayed in the Cayenne dashboard you can disable any of the individual input sections in `cayenne-mcp48xx.plugin`.
+   If your device has fewer channels than the `MCP4822` or you do not want the raw channel values to be displayed in the Cayenne dashboard you can disable any of the individual input sections in `cayenne_mcp48xx.plugin`.

 ### 3. Restarting the agent